Ashvin-Ranjan/image-to-ascii/README.md

 This program converts Images to ascii text using python 3

 ## Running the program
-To run this you will need Pillow or PIL
+To run this you will need Pillow or PIL and argparse

 To get all of the arguments run,